-11.15.6 Bed Bugs/Lice
+11.6.6 Bed Bugs/Lice

-A resident must promptly notify Residence Life of any known or suspected bug infestation.
-The resident must permit Facilities staff and residence Life staff to access the room at reasonable times to inspect for and/or treat bed bugs.
+A resident must promptly notify the Office of Residential Community Living of any known or suspected bug infestation.
+The resident must permit facilities staff and residence life staff to access the room at reasonable times to inspect for and/or treat bed bugs.
 The resident must cooperate and not interfere with inspections or treatments.
-Residence Life has the right to select licensed pest control professionals to treat the living area and building or adjacent living areas or buildings as necessary.
+The Office of Residential Community Living has the right to select licensed pest control professionals to treat the living area and building or adjacent living areas or buildings as necessary.
 The Resident is responsible for having resident's own personal property, furniture, clothing and possessions treated according to accepted treatment methods established by a licensed pest control firm that Residence Life approves at the time that Housing requests.
 If the Resident fails to follow these provisions, the Resident may be liable for damages, and Residence Life will have the right to terminate Resident's right of occupancy and exercise all rights and remedies under the Housing Contract.

-11.15.7 Quiet/Courtesy Hours:
+11.6.7 Quiet/Courtesy Hours: